Derogation is only possible for non-commercial movements

 Isolation under official supervision

 If there are conditions that have not yet been fulfilled, for example vaccination or blood test, the Danish Veterinary and Food Administration will require that such measures are carried out during the isolation period.
-This means that an authorised veterinarian must be present and perform the various measures at the place of isolation.
+This means that an authorized veterinarian must be present and perform the various measures at the place of isolation.

 All measures associated with the isolation of the animal shall be applied at the expenses of the owner.

 Your application for derogation must include the following information